empyreanx/vcap/README.md

 *$ make docs*

-There are a variety of examples available.
+There are a few examples available.
 To build the "info" example use the following *cmake* command and run *make* again:

 *$ cmake ../vcap -DBUILD\_INFO\_EXAMPLE=ON*

-Other examples are built similarly.
+Other examples are built similarly using `BUILD_GRAB_EXAMPLE` and `BUILD_SDL_EXAMPLE`.

 ## Example

-A minimal example (without error checking) of grabbing a frame and saving it as a PNG:
+A minimal example (without error checking) of grabbing a frame:

 ```c
 #include <vcap/vcap.h>